 If a student does not qualify for summer grant assistance and if a student's budget allows, borrowing additional loans can be an option.
 These loans are eligible to be covered by COAP, our loan forgiveness program, after graduation.
 Students may receive SPIF funding for two summers.
 Funding is not available for the summer after graduation.
 Joint degree students must be enrolled in the Law School for either the semester before or the semester after the summer fellowship.

-Summer public interest work is such an important and valuable experience for Yale students so the Law School has guaranteed that a SPIF fellowship will be at least $6,000 (pro-rated at $500 per week for up to 12 weeks).
-Volunteering for SPIF – SC, (Student Contribution) Fundraising, increases a SPIF award based on the money raised by the fundraisers throughout the academic year and is matched by Yale Law!
-Students may also receive outside funding from grants, stipends from their public interest employer, additional jobs, etc., and SPIF grants will be adjusted so that the total earnings for the summer do not exceed the $6,000 maximum.
+Summer public interest work is such an important and valuable experience for Yale students so the Law School has guaranteed that a SPIF fellowship will be at least $7,500 (pro-rated at $625 per week for up to 12 weeks).
+Students may also receive outside funding from grants, stipends from their public interest employer, additional jobs, etc., and SPIF grants will be adjusted so that the total earnings for the summer does not exceed the $7,500 maximum.

 The process of applying for SPIF has two parts.
 The first part is a simple, non-binding statement of interest that will hold a fellowship for you if you are eligible and accept a qualifying position.
 You do not need to have a job in order to complete Part I.

-Upon receipt of Part I, we will review your eligibility for funding, notify you of the outcome and distribute Part II of the application.
+Upon receipt of Part I, it will be reviewed to determine your eligibility for funding, notify you of the outcome and distribute Part II of the application.

 For those seeking Schell Center Kirby Simon Summer Fellowships, please contact Schell Center at (203) 432-7480 or email@example.com.
 Those seeking Schell Center Kirby Simon Summer Fellowships for international human rights work MUST complete SPIF Part I of the application AND must complete the Schell Summer Fellowship Application which replaces Part II of the SPIF Application.

-SPIF Funds will be disbursed in one lump sum in a paper check in the beginning of May 2015, just before the summer employment position begins (new policy rule for SPIF).
-Further information on where to pick up checks will be forthcoming in spring 2015.
+SPIF Funds will be disbursed in one lump sum in a paper check in the beginning of May 2016, just before the summer employment position begins.
+Further information on where to pick up checks will be forthcoming in spring 2016.